-- Represent words in languages where multiple orthographies (native scripts or transliterations) are possible, e.g. some Asian languages. - Represent explicitly (i.e. in extension) the morphology of languages where a description of all inflected forms (from a list of lemmatised forms) is manageable, e.g. English. - Represent the morphology of languages where a description in extension of all inflected forms is not manageable (e.g. Hungarian).
-In this case, representation in intension is the only manageable issue. - Easily associate written forms and spoken forms for all languages. - Represent complex agglutinating compound words like in German. - Represent fixed, semi-fixed and flexible multiword expressions. - Represent specific syntactic behaviors, as in the Eagles recommendations. - Allow complex argument mapping between syntax and semantic descriptions, as in the Eagles recommendations. - Allow a semantic organisation based on SynSets (like in WordNet) or on semantic predicates (like in FrameNet). - Represent large scale multilingual resources based on interlingual pivots or on transfer linking.
+- 1. Represent words in languages where multiple orthographies (native or transliterations) are possible, e.g. some Asian languages. - 2.
+Represent the morphology of languages where a description in extension of all inflected forms is not manageable (e.g. Hungarian).
+In this case, representation in intension is the only manageable issue. - 3.
+Easily associate written forms and spoken forms for all languages. - 4.
+Represent complex compound words (like in German, Dutch among other languages) - 5.
+Represent fixed, semi-fixed and flexible multiword expressions. - 6.
+Represent specific syntactic behaviors (as recommended in Eagles). - 7.
+Allow complex argument mapping between syntactic and semantic descriptions (as recommended in Eagles). - 8.
+Allow a semantic organization based on SynSets (like in WordNet) or on semantic predicates (like in FrameNet).